ColonelJ/Starpial/README.md

 Starpial is a stack-oriented (concatenative) functional logic programming language with object-oriented programming, recursive regular expressions, dependent types, refinement types and automatic parallelization based on transactions.

 ## Fundamentals
 The primary data type in Starpial is the stack, represented by `{}`.
 After a `{` you start performing computations from the new empty stack, and when `}` is reached everything on this stack is enclosed in a stack object.
 You can also export fields from within the `{}` using `>identifier` and access them from outside using `.identifier`.
+Alternatively, for dynamic or non-string keys you can use `>(expression)` and `.(expression)`.
 The other fundamental data types in Starpial are booleans, signed/unsigned integers (of any bit width), IEEE754 floating-point numbers of any supported bit width, and UTF-8 octets (representing Unicode strings when bound together in a stack).

 There is a special 'spill' operator for stack objects written as `..` that has the effect of emptying the contents of the stack object into the current stack.
 Note that this may spill anywhere from zero to infinitely many objects since the evaluation of stacks is done lazily if possible.

 Functions are first class in Starpial and are represented by quotations, written as `[]` containing the code to be executed; this is done using the 'apply' operator `#`.
 Instead of writing `[]` you can simply write `:` and everything that follows is included in the quotation, plus any code on the following lines, provided it is indented more than the (extended) line the `:` itself occupies, and there is no `;`, which ends the quotation.
 Any `#identifier` included at the beginning of a quotation represent local parameters which are immediately taken off the stack in reading order at the moment the quotation is applied.
+Normal parameters are bound by value (forcing variables to be read) but you can also bind by reference using `#$identifier` which creates an alias to the variable it binds to.

 A quotation or value can be assigned to a name using `@identifier` (or `!identifier`) and then when you use the word `identifier` the quotation is automatically applied (this is not the case for `#parameters` or `$variables` where you have to use `#` explicitly).
 With `$variables` you can reassign the value using `variable =[value]` or more commonly the equivalent `variable =: value`.
 If you use e.g. `!identifier` multiple times within the same scope, then it does not overwrite the value, it creates an alternative to it, i.e. when you use `identifier` it will result in a non-deterministic value, useful for logical programming.
 The difference between `!identifier` and `@identifier` is that the `@` form is considered final so any following definitions are not able to recursively refer to previous ones, hence normally you will have a chain of `!` bindings followed by a `@` one to complete the definition.